Cyclists are vulnerable, so be careful and give them plenty of space. Remember they have the same rights on the road as car drivers.

 As published by ROSPA, the Royal Society for the Prevention of Accidents:

-- Around 75% of fatal or serious cyclist accidents occur in urban areas.
+- Around 75% of fatal or severe cyclist accidents occur in urban areas.

-- Around half of cyclist fatalities occur on rural roads.
+- Around half of the cyclist fatalities occur on rural roads.

 - 75% happen at, or near, a road junction.